Bandokay: 2021-present: No Requests and solo album

 In June 2021, Bandokay released "Slide"; it peaked at number 74.

 In January 2022, Bandokay announced in a video that he and Double Lz were to release solo albums.
 He would also release "Praise the Lord" in the same month.
 In February, Bandokay was signed to No Requests, created by Tiffany Calver in collaboration with Polydor Records.
 In March, he would release "Tower Hill Freestyle", named after an area in Saint Andrew Parish, Jamaica.

 Legal issues

 In 2022, Bandokay, alongside Double Lz, was charged with violent disorder following a 2021 incident at a Selfridges store where two people were stabbed.

+On 15 January 2024, Bandokay was summoned at Thames Magistrates Court and charged with possession of a firearm and possession of ammunition without a license.

+On 2 July 2024, BandoKay was due to face trial at the Old Bailey accused of possessing a Tokarev pistol and 22 bulleted cartridges with intent to endanger life last year.
+But just before his trial was due to start, he pleaded guilty to lesser offences of possession with intent to cause fear of violence.
+The court was told that the minimum sentence for having a gun was five years in prison.
+Judge Philip Katz KC remanded the defendants into custody to be sentenced on 5 July 2024.
+On 5 July 2024, Kemani Duggan was sentenced to five years in prison after he pleaded guilty to possessing a Tokarev pistol and 22 bulleted cartridges with intent to cause fear of violence.